-If possible, consider the student’s entire first year plan when choosing FYS, so that the student’s year long experience in the course can be maintained.
-Be mindful of required classes in the second semester of their major that may meet only at the same time as their FYS class, which will meet the same days and times in the spring as in the fall.
+If possible, consider the student’s entire first-year plan when choosing FYS, so that the student’s year-long experience in the course can be maintained.
+Be mindful of required classes in the second semester of their major that may meet only at the same time as their FYS class, which will meet on the same days and times in the spring as in the fall.

-A first year student entering college for the first time in spring semester or a first year transfer student will enroll directly into a section of FYS 102 that does not require FYS 101 as a pre-requisite.
+A first-year student entering college for the first time in the spring semester or a first-year transfer student will enroll directly into a section of FYS 102 that does not require FYS 101 as a pre-requisite.

 To fulfill the FYS 101 portion of the Core requirement, the student can subsequently or concurrently enroll in an additional Text and Ideas or humanities course.